Defiant Khamenei says Iran will ‘never surrender’ to the US

 Khamenei said that the Iranian army successfully targeted military and non-military positions, and caused extensive damage in Israel and added that “if Israel attacks us again, they will see a further destruction”, added Serdar.

-Khamenei did not threaten the Israelis or Americans with military action in his speech, but did say that the country’s nuclear programme remains largely in place – contrary to US statements, said Serdar.
+Khamenei said that the country’s nuclear programme remains largely in place – contrary to US statements, said Serdar.

 “He said that most of the sites are still in place and that Iran is going to continue its nuclear programme.”